ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-actions/acptnftofr.a.experimental.md

 # acptnftofr.a

-Accept the offer made on token.
+Accept the offer made on Uniq.

 ## Technical Behavior

 Note that `acptnftofr.a` is used to accept the offer made by `mknftofr.a` only.

-When the action is executed, the offer should not be expired and the token should be valid (i.e., should have not been burned).
+When the action is executed, the offer should not be expired and the Uniq should be valid (i.e., should have not been burned).

 The offered price will be checked again to confirm that it should be no less than `minimum_resell_price` of the factory.

-The token will be transferred to the buyer, or the receiver if specified when the offer was made.
+The Uniq will be transferred to the buyer, or the receiver if specified when the offer was made.

 The amount of offered price will be split in the same manner as 2nd hand resale, and part of it will be transferred to the owner.